camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

   .setDefaultInputExpressionExpressionLanguage("javascript");
 ```

 Please note that the chosen language must be available in the classpath.
-Per
+By
 default `JUEL` and `FEEL` are available.
 The default `FEEL` implementation
 is only supported for input entries.